turriettaa/Code-Refractor/README.md

 - Implement further SEO enhancements such as meta descriptions and keywords.
 - Explore the possibility of adding schema markup for rich snippets in search results.

-## Credits
+## Acknowledgements

-This refactoring was completed by Alex Turrietta with the assistance of Amazon Q.
+This project was completed as part of the [UC Berkeley Coding Bootcamp] curriculum.

+Starter code was provided by the bootcamp, refactored by [Alejandro Turrietta].

+Assisted by Amazon Q

 ## Deployed link
 https://turriettaa.github.io/Horiseon-Website-Refactor/